abhinav3398/song-popularity/README.md

 song popularity
 ==============================

-In this project we try to assess whether it is possible to get some relevent insight from external features of songs, such as acousticness, tempo, loudness, instrumentalness, song duration, etc. in order to predict song popularity.
+In this project, I try to assess whether it is possible to get some relevant insight from external features of songs, such as acousticness, tempo, loudness, instrumentalness, song duration, etc. in order to predict song popularity.

 The project is organized as followes
 ------------